BenedictC/BCLKeyValueObservation/README.md

 In KVO the receptionist pattern is manifested as `observeValueForKeyPath:ofObject:change:context:`.
 In the value-add of `observeValueForKeyPath:ofObject:change:context:` over calling invoking callbacks directly is that concurrency preconditions of the receiver can be addressed in a centralized place instead of being repeated in each callback method.
 While there is utility in the functionality provided by `observeValueForKeyPath:ofObject:change:context:` it comes at a significant cost.
 Implementing `observeValueForKeyPath:ofObject:change:context:`  requires much boiler plate code which is rip for errors.

-BECKeyValueObservation encapsulates the receptionist pattern and instead provides a target-action style pattern.
-BECKeyValueObservation provides the same functionality that a typical implementation of `observeValueForKeyPath:ofObject:change:context:` would provide.
+BCLKeyValueObservation encapsulates the receptionist pattern and instead provides a target-action style pattern.
+BCLKeyValueObservation provides the same functionality that a typical implementation of `observeValueForKeyPath:ofObject:change:context:` would provide.
 It ensure that concurrency requirements are meet and then invokes a specific method to handle the observed change.

 ## Why target-action style pattern and not blocks?